oroinc/documentation/backend/mq/security-context.rst

 If you need to process a message in the security context that is different to the producer's security context, you can add a security token to the message manually.
-The added token can be an instance of a class that implements the
+The added token can be an instance of a class that implements the TokenInterface.
-|TokenInterface|.
 A string represents the already serialized token or *null* if the message is processed without a security context.
 To add the security token, the `oro.security.token` property should be used.

 For instance: